How to Do a Bratislava Day Trip from Vienna

 History and the everyday life of a Bratislavan under a communist regime- both the positive and negative aspects are explained and described.
 The guide may even show photographs from that period as a visual contrast to then and now.
 You will also go by certain sites such as the UFO Bridge, some socialist realist statues, the Pyramid Radio Station and more.

+With only a day, it may be tough to find the time for a walking tour, but if you can fit one in, then do so.
 If you don’t want to do a walking tour, it’s also possible to take a communist tour of Bratislava with vehicle transport.

 Man at Work Sculpture in Bratislava